 As Rome is one of the most popular tourist destinations in Europe, it goes without saying the best attractions in Rome are also the most popular.
-In 2018 over seven million people visited the Colosseum.
-And of course the Colosseum is on everyone’s top ten lists of things see in Rome.
 For those who are passionate about archaeology and history, there is a way of making your experience of these popular sights more unique.
 Our recommendations for the ten must see sites in Rome is probably like many others, but we differ in suggesting to go beyond and behind …

 Take a break from sightseeing, or recharge yourself for more sightseeing …

 After visiting amazing archaeological sites in the old centre of Rome, enjoy a 6-course meal of authentic Roman and Jewish dishes.
 You choose between lunch or dinner, and a children’s menu is available.
 More Details & Book Online >>